+In some cases of benign essential blepharospasm, hemifacial spasm, or strabismus, botulinum toxin is an effective treatment.
 Blepharospasm, also known as benign essential blepharospasm, is a progressive neurologic disorder characterized by involuntary eyelid muscle contractions.
-In some patients the eyelid muscle spasms are associated with other facial muscle spasms.
+In some patients eyelid muscle spasms are associated with other facial muscle spasms.
 It is usually bilateral but may initially be unilateral.
-It is distinguished from temporary eyelid twitching due to other factors such as stress, caffeine, fatigue, dry eyes, and other unrelated eyelid muscle spasms such as that associated with spastic entropion.
+It is distinguished from temporary eyelid twitching (myokymia) due to other factors such as stress, caffeine, fatigue, dry eyes, and other unrelated eyelid muscle spasms such as that associated with spastic entropion.
 Hemifacial spasm is a nervous system disorder in which the muscles on one side of the face twitch involuntarily.
-Strabismus is a condition where the two eyes do not align causing double vision.
-In some cases of hemifacial spasm or strabismus, botulinum toxin is an effective treatment.
+Strabismus is a condition where the two eyes do not align.